Core commands

 For testing services that require a service manager (like systemd), the default Docker images might not be enough.
 In this case, there is a collection of Docker images, with a service manager enabled, based on our litmus image repository.
 For available images, see the docker hub.

-Alternatively, you can use a dedicated VM that uses another provisioner, for example vmpooler or vagrant.
+Alternatively, you can use a dedicated VM that uses another provisioner, for example vmpooler, vagrant or lxd.

 Provisioning via YAML